Wallymer/toffeeOSdocs/SECURITY.md

 | 10-7-2021 | :x: |
 ## Reporting a Vulnerability

-To report a vulnerability, please reach out to [wallymer@wallymer.com](mailto:wallymer@wallymer.com)
+To report a vulnerability, please reach out to [wallymer@wallymer.com](mailto:wallymer@wallymer.com). **Please send your email in plain text.
+HTML emails are NOT permitted.**